-Note to employers: To avoid errors in W-2 forms, make an effort to get these forms to employees before the end of January, so there is time for errors to be corrected before filing these forms with the Social Security Administration.
+To avoid errors in payroll tax forms, make an effort to get these forms to employees before the end of January so there is time for any errors to be corrected.

-- Filing to file the correct forms by the due date
+- Failing to file the correct forms by the due date.

 All Annual Payroll Tax Reports Due in January 2019

 By January 31, 2019, annual wage and tax reports must be given to employees and independent contractors who did work for you in 2018.
 That's W-2s for employees and 1099-MISC forms for contract workers and outside businesses you made payments to.
-If you aren't sure whether to send a 1099-MISC to someone, read more about who must receive a 1099-MISC.
+(If you aren't sure whether to send a 1099-MISC to someone, read more about who must receive a 1099-MISC.)

 While tax season doesn't begin until late in January for personal tax returns, including small business tax filing on Schedule C for small businesses, some people like to get an early start on tax preparation, so the sooner you can get these forms out, the better.